Zyjones/Crisis---Humanitarian-Needs-EDA/README.md

 ### Top Countries in Need and Funding (Jessica L.)
 2. **Which countries have the highest needs and funding levels?
 Is there a correlation between population in need and funds received?**
+**Which countries had the most people in need?**
+*The top five countries that consistently had a high number of people in need between 2010 and 2024 are: Syria (SYR), Yemen(YEM), Democratic Republic of the Congo (CON), Afghanistan(AFG), and Ethiopia(ETH).
+These countries appeared in the top ranks across the chosen span of years-showing chronicly severe humanitarian demand.*

+**Did they also receive the most funding?**
+*According to the results in Step 5, not all of these countries received the most funding.
+SYR and YEM received high funding almost proportional to their needs.
+ETH and COD, while having substantial needs, did not appear among the top five recipients.*

+**Is there a pattern over time?**
+*In the year-to-year comparison, we see the following trend for people in need:*
+- 2010-2014: number of people in need fluctuated moderately
+- 2015: number of people in need increased significantly
+- 2020-2023: the peak of number of people in need

+*In the year-to-year comparison, we see the following trend for funding received:*
+- 2018-2019: spikes of funding received are observed
+- 2022-2024: zero reported funding, possibly due to missing data
+The funding received did not increase consistently to match the need.
+This suggests that the needs were growing faster than the funding, especially in the later years of observance.

+In conclusion, this analysis partially supports our hypothesis of more people equate to more funding provided.
+The correlation coefficient of 0.58 between people in need and funding received suggests a moderate positive relationship.
+The 0.99 correlation between funding received and funding requirements suggests the requirements are set based on funding capacity.
+Some higher need countries were underfunded, including a few of the top five countries in need.
+Thus, there is a need to observe other factors as influences on funding decisions.
+Recommendation for future exploration would be to investigate other potential factors in underfunded countries, including but not limited to examples- such as: location, political interests, and donor focus.

 ### Appeal Types and Funding (Zakiyyah)